-- Training Materials Developed by OSHA’s Susan Hardwood Training Grant Program Grantees
+- Training Materials Developed by OSHA’s Susan Harwood Training Grant Program Grantees

 - Courses Available at OSHA Training Institute in Arlington Heights, Illinois

 - Courses Offered at OSHA Training Institute at OTI Education Centers around the U.S.

 For additional safety training needs, you can want to check the EHS Training Library from Convergence Training.
 We’ve included a short video that shows some highlights from those and other workforce training courses, below.

 For administering your safety training, including automating assignments, tracking completion, storing training records, reporting, and more, you may find that a learning management system (LMS) is very helpful.
 The short video below explains this more.